darylnauman/100-days-of-code/log.md

 **Thoughts**: Feeling pretty good about the concepts today.
 I'll need to continue to use them to get used to them more.

+### Day 5: May 15, 2019 Wednesday

+**Today's Progress**: Started today learning about CSS colour overriding --> class is overridden by ID attributes, ID attributes are overridden by inline style.
+Next, I learned about hex codes and RGB values for colours.
+Finally, I finished up "Basic CSS" with CSS variables & media query.

+**Thoughts**: Today was good as I wasn't too tired from the day at work and it was fun to play with the colours and also pleased to have completed "Basic CSS".

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].